synthead/empower-wide-theme/README.md

 # Wide theme for Empower Personal Dashboard

 Here's a theme for Empower Personal Dashboard that removes the narrow width constraint for the content!
-This allows all the graphs, tables, and other useful content take full size of your browser.
+This allows all the graphs, tables, and other useful content to take full advantage of the size of your browser.

 ## How to use